jspecify/jspecify/docs/tsttcpw.rst

    operating on `augmented types <#augmented-type>`__, not `base types <https://docs.google.com/document/d/1KQrBxwaVIPIac_6SCf--w-vZBeHkTvtaqPSU_icIccc/edit#bookmark=kix.k81vs7t5p45i>`__.
-   However, when applying the Java direct-supertype rules themselves, *ignore* the `additional nullness <#additional-nullness>`__ of the input types and output types.
-The augmented types matter only when the Java rules refer to *other* rules that are defined in this spec.
-   *Those* rules respect the additional nullness of some type components – but never the additional nullness of the type component that represents the whole input or output type.
+   However, when applying the Java direct-supertype rules themselves, *ignore* the `nullness operator <#nullness-operator>`__ of the input types and output types.
+The augmented types matter only when the Java rules refer to *other* rules that are defined in this spec. *Those* rules respect the nullness operator of some type components – but never the nullness operator of the type component that represents the whole input or output type.

-      To “ignore” the output’s additional nullness, we recommend outputting a value of ``NO_CHANGE``, since that is valid for all types, including `intersection types <#intersection-types>`__.
+      To “ignore” the output’s nullness operator, we recommend outputting a value of ``NO_CHANGE``, since that is valid for all types, including `intersection types <#intersection-types>`__.